 The 14th Amendment, ratified in 1868, extends the Constitution’s protection to all citizens—and defines “citizens” as “male”; the 15th, ratified in 1870, guarantees black men the right to vote.

-In 1869, this faction formed a group called the National Woman Suffrage Association and began to fight for a universal-suffrage amendment to the U.S. Constitution.
+In 1869, this faction formed a group called the National Woman Suffrage Association founded by Lucy Stone.
+They began to fight for a universal-suffrage amendment to the U.S. Constitution.

 Others argued that it was unfair to endanger black enfranchisement by tying it to the markedly less popular campaign for female suffrage.
 This pro-15th-Amendment faction formed a group called the American Woman Suffrage Association and fought for the franchise on a state-by-state basis.